simularium/simulariumio/ui-templates/README.md

   * some types also have additional parameter information

 ### Main types
-Each main data type contains parameters of different types.
 * `smoldyn_data` - information for populating a `SmoldynData` to visualize a trajectory from Smoldyn
 * (more coming soon)